fugazi/douglasfugazi-wtf/src/pages/index.md

       knowledge of testing techniques/methodologies and how to apply them, as well taking the project from the planning, design, development, administration and execution, achieving the goals and objectives that are expected by the business in the implementation of IT solutions.
+Moreover, he is a passionate about Software Testing Technologies.

       He loves to ride bike, to watch professional cycling, spend time with his